EvelynXZY/First-Python-DashBoard/README.md

 --------

-This is the public repo for assignment2: Python Dashboard Link to document: https://first-python-dashboard.readthedocs.io/en/latest/
+This is the public repo for assignment2: Python Dashboard <br />
+Link to document: https://first-python-dashboard.readthedocs.io/en/latest/